FarukKayaduman/stack-clone/README.md

 # StackClone
-A clone of the a hyper-casual game Stack
+A clone of the a hyper-casual game Stack (which published by Ketchapp)